BYUHPC/safely/README.md

 ## Security

 `safely` was written to allow me to [grade](https://github.com/BYUHPC/grade) student assignments with some peace of mind, not to stand up to hostile commands.
-A command can escape the confines set up by `safely` since containers aren't hard to break out of.
+Since `safely` is just a fancy wrapper for `apptainer`, it's at most as secure as `apptainer` is--if a command can escape `apptainer`, it can escape `safely`.
 For the time being, don't assume that `safely` will stop a motivated attacker.

 Pull requests that make `safely` more robust are welcome.